 Planning an immunocytochemistry (ICC) project can be tricky as it requires careful selection of compatible antibodies, fluorochromes, and blocking reagents.
-In this article our scientists have provided a step-by-step guide for single staining of iPSCs, plus trouble-shooting tips you can use to optimize your results.
+In this article our scientists have provided a step-by-step guide for single staining of iPSCs, plus trouble-shooting tips to optimize your results.

 Planning your immunocytochemistry experiment